Bus bomb kills two in Afghan capital: Taliban

 There was no immediate claim of responsibility for the attacks.

-Dasht-e-Barchi is largely populated by the mostly Shia community, who for years have been the target of violence by the Islamic State-Khorasan (IS-K) group.
+Dasht-e-Barchi is largely populated by the mostly Shiite Hazara community, who for years have been the target of violence by the jihadist Islamic State-Khorasan (IS-K) group.

 In November, a similar bomb attack on a minibus in Dasht-e-Barch killed two people and wounded five others.
 That attack was claimed by IS-K.

-IS-K claimed responsibility for an October 15 suicide bomb attack on a Shia mosque in Kandahar that killed at least 60 people and injured scores more.
+IS-K claimed responsibility for an October 15 suicide bomb attack on a Shiite mosque in Kandahar that killed at least 60 people and injured scores more.

 That attack came a week after another deadly mosque blast claimed by the group in northern Kunduz province killed over 60 people.